SCQH & Issue Trees

 Situations should be factual.
 They aren’t about what’s wrong.
 “The walls of our apartment are white,” is a situation, whereas, “I don’t like the white walls of our apartment,” is not.

-Example situation: we’re a company making baths and we’ve been losing money ($100k per year) the last two years.
+Example situation: we’re a company making baths and we have been losing money ($100k per year) the last two years.

 “Recently the situation has changed…”